-The Southwest Center for Independent Living Youth Services program include transition classes that focus on learning independent living skills, advocacy for educational endeavors such as implementation of IEP's and 504 plans, driver's education, community resource management, social events and much more.
-SCIL recognizes that youth with disabilities encounter particularly special challenges and offers the support to conquer those challenges.
+The Southwest Center for Independent Living Youth Services program includes transition classes that focus on learning independent living skills, advocacy for educational endeavors such as implementation of IEP’s and 504 plans, driver’s education, community resource management, social events and much more.
+SCIL recognizes that youth with disabilities encounter special challenges and offers the support to conquer those challenges.

 Benefit Consulting & Community Resource Management: